pivotal/docs-platform-automation/docs/tasks.md

 ### upload-product
 Uploads a product to the Ops Manager specified in the config file.

+If a shasum is provided in the config.yml, the integrity product will be verified with that shasum before uploading.

 {% code_snippet 'tasks', 'upload-product', 'Task' %}
 {% code_snippet 'tasks', 'upload-product-script', 'Implementation' %}